-A sun rash is a skin reaction due to sun exposure.
-Although it may cause discomfort, a sun rash does not usually result in serious medical concerns.
+A sun rash — known medically as a polymorphic light eruption — is a skin reaction due to sun exposure.
+It may cause irritation but does not usually result in serious complications.
+It typically resolves after a few days.

 The article below provides information on the types and causes of sun rash, as well as its symptoms.
 It also discusses a type of rash called polymorphic light eruption, how sun rash compares with sunburn, and treatments and prevention methods for sun rash.